zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 ### User

-Each user in the channel has a unique [username](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%%20Platforms#a-nameusernameausername).
+Each user in the channel has a unique [user ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%%20Platforms#a-nameusernameausername).

 **Realtime** counts a unique username in a unique channel as one user.
 If a real-life user joins one channel with multiple, different usernames, or joins different channels with one username, **Realtime** counts users in both situations as multiple users.